 About the Creator

-Vincenzo Mazzaferro, MD, is a professor of medicine and director of the Gastrointestinal and Hepato-Pancreatic Surgery and Liver Transplantation Unit at the Isituto Nazionale dei Tumori in Milan.
-His research group was responsible for the development of the Milan Criteria, which has been adopted as a transplant guideline in many countries.
-He is an avid researcher on transplantation and also studies treatment of metastatic cancers to the liver and novel treatments of tumors.
+Vincenzo Mazzaferro, MD, is a professor of medicine and director of the Gastrointestinal and Hepato-Pancreatic Surgery and Liver Transplantation Unit at the Istituto Nazionale dei Tumori in Milan, Italy.
+He is an avid researcher of liver transplantation and studies treatment of metastatic cancers to the liver and novel treatments of tumors.
+Dr. Mazzaferro’s research group was responsible for the development of the Milan Criteria, which has been adopted as a transplant guideline in many countries.

 To view Dr. Vincenzo Mazzaferro's publications, visit PubMed